LearnClash by the Numbers [2026]: ELO, SRS & Design

 What ELO-Matched Win Rates Actually Tell Us

-When LearnClash’s composite matchmaker surfaces a close ELO match with heavy category overlap, duels land in a 45 to 55 percent win-rate band.
-Random matching widens that to 30 to 70, and the fun drops fast.
+When LearnClash’s composite matchmaker surfaces a close ELO match with heavy category overlap, duels trend toward a balanced win rate.
+Random matching does not, and the fun drops fast.
 The matchmaker scores open duels on 50 percent ELO proximity and 50 percent category cosine similarity, with no strict rating-range gate.
 ELO proximity scores 1.0 at a zero-point difference and decays to 0 at a ±400-point gap; category similarity carries the rest.

-Figure 2: LearnClash composite matchmaking score blends ELO proximity with category cosine similarity to keep win rates inside a 45-55% band, without applying a hard ELO gate.
+Figure 2: LearnClash composite matchmaking score blends ELO proximity with category cosine similarity to keep win rates balanced, without applying a hard ELO gate.

 Matchmaking also respects three rules that keep the feed playable: